vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 Threats and risks are something that organizations must assess for themselves when designing systems and organizational processes.
 However, one area of consideration is often around physical security of hosts.
 Since Native Key Provider stores decryption keys locally on ESX hosts, an attacker that steals a host may still be able to unlock encrypted VMs and vSAN datastores.
 If physical security is a concern then Standard Key Providers configured to access a remote KMS may be a better solution, depending on your threat models, risks, and such.

-### What vSphere license do I need for Native Key Provider?
+### What vSphere or Cloud Foundation license do I need for Native Key Provider?

-All vSphere editions include VMware vSphere Native Key Provider (NKP), which enables the use of vTPMs for workloads.
+All vSphere and Cloud Foundation editions include VMware vSphere Native Key Provider (NKP).

-VM Encryption and vSAN Data-at-Rest Encryption can also use Native Key Provider, but require additional licensing (vSphere Enterprise Plus or VCF, for example).

 ### What encryption technologies work with Native Key Provider?